cuducos/PhD/README.md

 ## Installing dependencies

-The following commands and scripts depend on the following binaries available in yout path: `gem`, `asciidoctor`, `python` (version 3.4+), `prince` and `pandoc`.
+The following commands and scripts depend on the following binaries available in your path: `gem`, `asciidoctor`, `python` (version 3.4+), `prince` and `pandoc`.

-Once you have installed these packages, you can autmatically install some dependencies:
+Once you have installed these packages, you can automatically install some dependencies:

 ```console
 $ make init